Fact Sheet - Secondhand Precious Metal Objects Dealers & Pawnbrokers

 Local police departments have the authority to inspect records maintained by dealers or precious metal objects as a part of a stolen property investigation or an investigation of a violation of the laws.
 Local police departments report violations of the law to the Department for possible administrative action against a dealer.

 Each licensee shall display the license conspicuously in the place of business of the licensee.

-Any advertisement through internet, print, radio, television, or any audiovisual media which promotes the dealer's business to acquire secondhand precious metal objects from the public must contain the dealer's name and Maryland DLLR license number.
+Any advertisement through internet, print, radio, television, or any audiovisual media which promotes the dealer's business to acquire secondhand precious metal objects from the public must contain the dealer's name and Maryland Maryland Department of Labor license number.